nick-cheu/2048/README.md

 # 2048
-The classic 2048 game coded in C using Processing
+A re-creation of the classic 2048 game coded in C using Processing!
+Use 'wasd' or the arrow buttons to move the board.